Dorothy Farrel Discusses the Unique Aspects of the Online Master of Social Work

-This is how Dr. Dorothy Farrel started her 25 years of Social Work practice.
-As the University of Nevada, Reno’s MSW program coordinator, she is passionate about her role in preparing the next generation of social workers.
+This is how Dr. Dorothy Farrel started her 25 years of Social Work practice and, she is passionate about her role in preparing the next generation of social workers.
 Find out what makes this program unique in the short question-and-answer session below.

 What was your motivation for pursuing a career in social work?
 When did you know this was what you wanted to do?

 I knew that I wanted to start social work after an experience I had in my undergraduate degree.
 As I started working on my bachelor’s degree I wasn’t sure what path I wanted to take.
 I knew I wanted to work with people so I volunteered for a crisis hotline and the first call I ever received was from a young man that I’ll never forget.
 He was calling, feeling relatively helpless and hopeless.
 Two hours later at the end of the call, he told me, “thank you for listening” and that all he really needed was affirmation that someone in this world cared.
 As a social worker, I quickly learned that many people in our world just need simple affirmation letting them know that someone out there cares.
 Since that phone call I knew that social work has been the right path for me.

 How is social work changing?
 What are the trends you see that will shape the field in the coming years?

 The field of social work is a very adaptable profession and it changes as our societal and cultural needs adjust and change.
 A really good example of that is our shift towards trauma informed care.
 Whether it being working with veterans, abused women and children or through the immigration and current refugees, there’s a tremendous amount of trauma that is occurring within our culture that social workers need to be responsive to.
 At UNR we’re very careful to make sure that we’re up to date on current and best practices so we can be informed in working with our students to make sure that we are meeting up with the needs of the society.

 What does it take to be an effective social worker?